 Playing a lot of gigs can help you become great at playing in front of a crowd.
 But, how do you book shows as an independent artist?
 Continue reading and you’ll learn how to book shows and get paid to build up your portfolio.

 Starting with the basics.

-I will go over how a vendor or concert promoter goes about booking a show, the in’s and the outs.
-Followed by an exact plan of how to book a show just like a concert production company.
+First, we’ll cover how vendors and concert promoters go about booking shows.
+Following that, we’ll have an exact plan of how to book a gig just like a concert production company.

 The business of booking shows and playing concerts is based around one thing, money.
 You need to understand this to make it ahead of 96.5% of all artists.
 Once you realize that they want to sell as many tickets, cover charge and bar sales as possible you can understand why you don’t play the big venues.
 To understand what each part of the business is looking for, I’ve broken down each roll in the transaction.

 The venues pay for top talent.
 These are the venues that get big name acts that have a following and will easily sell tickets to a show.
 Many musicians do not fall into this category.
 The second way venues get shows is that they rent out the space to a band.
 The band will then sell tickets to cover the cost of the rental.
 Sometimes venues have a bar guarantee.
 This is where the bar is guaranteed a certain amount of revenue from drink sales.
 Venues want two things, money is the first and most important.
 Second is a terrific experience for the customers, because happy customers always spend more at the bar.
 As you can see the second has a direct effect on the first.